Mountain Standard Time is 1 hour ahead of Yukon Daylight Time

 Principal Cities: The largest city in the MST timezone is Ciudad Juarez from Mexico with population about 1.512 million people.
 Other major cities in the area are Phoenix, Calgary, Chihuahua, Edmonton

-Daylight Saving: This is a standard timezone, however during summer some places adjust time for one hour forward for daylight saving and observe Mountain Daylight Time (MDT).
+Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Mountain Daylight Time (MDT).

-Start: MST starts annually on the same date and time. and clocks are set one hour back on Sunday, November 3, 2019, at 2:00 (2:00 am) local time.
+End: MST ends annually on the same date and time. and clocks are set one hour forward on Sunday, March 8, 2020, at 2:00 (2:00 am) local time.

 French: HNR - Heure Normale des Rocheuses